blomqma/next-rest-framework/docs/docs/getting-started.md

 export default docsApiRoute();
 ```

 This is enough to get you started.
 Now you can access the API documentation in your browser.
-Calling this endpoint will automatically generate the `openapi.json` OpenAPI specification file, located in the `public` folder by default.
-You can also configure this endpoint to disable the automatic generation of the OpenAPI spec file or use the [CLI](#cli) command `npx next-rest-framework generate` to generate it.
-You can also create multiple docs endpoints for various use cases.
+Running `npx next-rest-framework generate` in the project root will generate the `openapi.json` OpenAPI specification file, located in the `public` folder by default.
+You can create multiple docs endpoints if needed and specify which config to use for the [CLI](#cli).
 See the full configuration options of this endpoint in the [Docs handler options](#docs-handler-options) section.

 ### [Create endpoint](#create-endpoint)

 #### REST

-##### App Router:
+##### App router:

 ```typescript
 // src/app/api/todos/route.ts